rolyPolyVole/christmas-plugin-2024/IDEAS.md

     - Placeholder

 ### King of the Hill:

 - Low-tier
     - Add 3-5 double jumps
     - 5 seconds of slow falling
     - King's blindness
     - 5 seconds of jump boost
 - Medium-tier
     - 5 seconds of stacked kb
     - 8 seconds of invisibility
 - High-tier
     - Swap locations of everyone
     - Inversed knockback for 8 seconds

-## Stream:

-- Drumroll while rolling giveaway?

-# PlayTest Notes:
+## PlayTest Notes:

-### PLAYTEST BUGS:

 - Spectate point on bauble tag is not mapped properly (after being eliminated)
 - chat validation error